Data Model

 - Event Processing — How events modify the domain model

-- Event Types — Complete catalog of the 28 event types
+- Event Types — Complete catalog of all event types